anothertechs/anothertechs/src/blogs/crypto/shooting-star/index.md

 keywords: shooting,star,price,technical,analysis,candlestick,shadown,body,trading,pattern,traders,shadow,upper,lower,bottom,top,reversal,price,period,day,bearish,high,close,volume,sell,buy,formation
 ---

+# Shooting Star Candlestick Pattern- Everthing you need to know

 When you hear the term "Shooting Star," what is the first thing that springs to mind?

 Isn't a star approaching the earth's surface?